vapaee/worker-proposal-1-RAM-acquisition/README.md

   - Throughout these last three months I have been able to save the extra earnings on my normal salary, in order to pay the cost of that RAM.
 However, I had the misfortune of being hacked in my account and all the funds that I had saved were stolen.
 ## How much is asked and for what exactly ?
   - Summary: 25,000.0000 TLOS
-    - 200Mb RAM for two of the tree main smart contracts of the system.
+    - ~23K TLOS -> 200Mb RAM for two of the tree main smart contracts of the system (100Mb each).
-    - 25K TLOS - cost_of(200Mb RAM) for staking (CPU & BW) for both contracts.
+    - ~3K TLOS -> for staking (CPU & BW) for both contracts.
   - More detailed:
     - The entire system of **Cards & Tokens** consists of three smart contracts:
         - **cardsntokens**: implements the details of the application *per se* (cards, contnet, points, likes, album integration, prices, etc).